-Charlotte, who could be considered severely disabled, had her life transformed by horse-riding and the therapy it provides.
-But Riding for the Disabled Association has now had to close all their riding centres.
-The future impact of COVID has more far-reaching implications that we could ever imagine.
+Charlotte could be considered severely disabled, but her life was transformed by horse riding and the therapy it provides.
+However, during pandemic lockdown, Riding for the Disabled Association had to close all of their riding centres.
+In the process, the future impact of COVID had more far-reaching implications that we could imagine.

 We filmed Charlotte originally for a fundraising gala dinner, and decided to repurpose the edit for more wider and pressing appeal.